TanyLM04/Neuracity-FrontEnd/README.md

 AI-powered education management platform for school teachers that automates content creation, assignments, curriculum alignment, and analytics to enhance teaching efficiency.
 In the future we will implement a protocol called multi model verification pipeline to verify the validity and accuracy of the generated material.

 ## How to run
-This repo uses Reat + Vite, and Node.js for the backend.
+This repo uses React + Vite, and Node.js for the backend.

+You can insert you API key at "Neuracity-FrontEnd/src/api"

 ## Install